cescude/jx-haskell/README.md

 laziness, the runtime behaves more like the char-at-a-time processor I wrote for `jx-dlang`.

-Quick comparison of three versions against a 181M test file (dumping stdout to /dev/null, to eliminate that aspect):
+Quick comparison of three versions against a 181M test file:

-* this one processes it in 13s
+* this one processes it in 11.07s
-* dlang version is 7.1s
+* dlang version is 8.11s
-* zig version is 6.9s
+* zig version is 14.43s
 * nodejs version crashes after 40.9s

+Interesting note, testing w/ `>/dev/null` is significantly faster for the zig version than testing for `|tail -5`.
+Since real usage of these programs is to actually *view* the results, I think perf testing against `| tail -5` gives a nice medium (ie., terminal pushback is minimal, but the program itself doesn't try to skip things).